 To investigate the robustness of RF-based methods, one population was removed from A. virens dataset (Bioko island population).
 This also allowed to obtain a dataset which was not fragmented by the sea as non-fully connected populations could potentially be problematic for some of the tested methods.
-In the resulting resistance surfaces, some variation was observed across the different implementations of the methods (full model and loocv) and when using 14 and 15 populations with correlation among cost surfaces ranging from 0.051 to 0.880 (Fig. S).
-The optimization method, like most landscape genetic approach, rely on sampling unit underlying some a priori decision about demes delineation (Manel et al. 2003).
+In the resulting resistance surfaces, some variation was observed across the different implementations of the LCTA methods (full model and loocv) and when using 14 and 15 populations with correlation among cost surfaces ranging from 0.051 to 0.880 (Fig. S6).
+The LCTA optimization method, like most landscape genetic approach, rely on sampling unit underlying some a priori decision about demes delineation (Manel et al. 2003).
 In this analysis, the genetic distance measure used was proportion of shared alleles (DPS) as this metric responds faster to landscape change (Savary et al. 2021b).
 F-statistics are predominantly used to reflect gene flow and assume equal effective population sizes and demographic equilibrium (Prunier et al. 2017).
 By modelling the change in allelic frequencies over the landscape, gradient forest approach does not rely on demes delineation or F-statistics.
 In the random forest model, each allele is used and contributes to establish species connectivity over the landscape.
-In the optimization approach, mean values between population pairs calculated through each environmental raster are used to predict the resistance surface using a RF model.
+In the LCTA optimization approach, mean values between population pairs calculated through each environmental raster are used to predict the resistance surface using a RF model.
 The optimization method therefore models the potential distance through each raster between populations, whereas resGF uses changes in allelic frequencies to obtain transformation functions.
-These variations might explain the differences in variable contributions where resGF performed slightly better in matching the expected contribution of environmental predicator in the multivariate scenario (Table ). relies on least-cost path algorithm where the algorithm assumes that dispersing individuals possess a perfect knowledge of the entire landscape (Adriaensen et al. 2003).
+These variations might explain the differences in variable contributions where resGF performed slightly better in matching the expected contribution of environmental predicator in the multivariate scenario (Table 3).
+LCTA relies on least-cost path algorithm where the algorithm assumes that dispersing individuals possess a perfect knowledge of the entire landscape (Adriaensen et al. 2003).
 ResGF is an ensemble learning approach which relies on specialised transformation functions where each function is suited to the data.

 Machine learning algorithms are designed to develop predictive models using complex and non-linear data (Olden et al. 2008).
 In this study, we examined the potential of random forest approaches to generate cost-surface.
 The resGF approach provides an alternative to link-based linear models as it does not violate traditional assumptions of linear model, independence, normality and linearity (Balkenhol et al. 2009).
 The study has shown that gradient forest approach could be applied to wide range of genetic datasets including whole-genome, RAD-seq, microsatellite or even Genotyping-in-Thousands by sequencing (GT-seq) datasets.
-This method appeared more precise that the optimization although the two approaches converged when using real datasets.
+This method appeared more precise that the LCTA optimization although the two approaches converged when using real datasets.
 These methods can be use in complement of effective migration surfaces when implementing conservation or disease elimination strategies.
 In a world subjected to increasing landscape fragmentation, we hope that this gradient forest approach and other machine learning techniques will prove useful to understand landscape connectivity.

 Acknowledgements